braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/ideas_and_strategies/localizing_a_campaign.md

 ## Internationalize campaigns

 You can take advantage of this language identifier and our personalization capabilities to internationalize campaigns.
-For more information on internationalization, see [Campaigns in Multiple Languages][12]
+For more information on internationalization, see [Campaigns in multiple languages][12]

 Braze automatically collects the most recent location of users' devices (if location permission is granted to your app).
 You can use this information to run a localized campaign that is targeted at users within a specific geographic area.
-For more information, see [Location Targeting][13].
+For more information, see [Location targeting][13].

 [1]: https://developer.apple.com/library/ios/documentation/MacOSX/Conceptual/BPInternational/LanguageandLocaleIDs/LanguageandLocaleIDs.html
 [2]: http://developer.android.com/reference/java/util/Locale.html